 Coordinator: Ben Kuipers (firstname.lastname@example.org)

-How can public organizations increase their inclusiveness in order to enhance their representation and responsiveness that is needed in an increasing diverse and complex society?
-Tanachia Ashikali studied how public managers succeed in attaining inclusive public organizations.
-The studies provide insights in public managers’ leadership role for creating inclusive organizations and its effect on employees and performance.
-The studies are conducted in Dutch public sector organizations, such as ministries and municipalities.
+How can public organisations increase their inclusiveness in order to enhance their representation and responsiveness that is needed in an increasing diverse and complex society?
+Dr. Tanachia Ashikali studied how public managers succeed in attaining inclusive public organisations.
+The studies provide insights in public managers’ leadership role for creating inclusive organisations and its effect on employees and performance.
+The studies are conducted in Dutch public sector organisations, such as ministries and municipalities.

 Public organizations have been confronted with severe budget cuts as a result of the most recent crisis.
 Public managers are tasked with the implementation of cutbacks.
-Using different case studies within Dutch ministries and the prison sector, we assessed public managers’ change leadership in times of crisis.
+In this research project, Dr. Eduard Schmidt used different case studies within Dutch ministries and the prison sector to assess public managers’ change leadership in times of crisis.